hanwenzhang123/fullstack-note/01-note/README.md

 a = null; // let a = null;
 ```

-non-primitive, object points to a reference, not the value itself
+non-primitive, object points to a reference (memory location of the value), not the value itself
 ```js
 a = {} // object
 arr = [] // object (array)